-I know that not everybody is born with artsy skills, which is exactly why I made my blog template shop, so I’m here to give you some hope and tell you that you can still create a nice looking blog header even if you’re not a designer!!
+I know that not everybody is born with design skills, so I’m here to give you some hope and tell you that you can still create a nice looking blog header even if you’re not a designer!!

 First things first, you’ll need some place to actually create a header.
-If you have Photoshop you’re on the right track.
-If you haven’t yet been using this, you can use something like Gimp (it’s like a free Photoshop), or Pixlr which is an online image editor very similar to Photoshop.
-There, now you have no excuses not to do this.
+If you have Photoshop, you’re on the right track.
+If you haven’t yet been using Photoshop, you can use something like Gimp (it’s like a free Photoshop), or Canva.

-Once you’ve chosen your weapon of choice, it’s time to set the dimensions of your header.
+Once you’ve chosen your editor weapon of choice, it’s time to set the dimensions of your header.
 You’ll most likely want your header to stretch the width of your blog.
-If you don’t know what the entire width of your blog is, you can pop into your Blogger Template Editor and click on the Adjust Widths link, then check what your overall blog width is set to.
+If you don’t know what the entire width of your blog is, you can pop into your Template Editor/Customizer and look for the header area width which should be displayed in pixels.

 Great!
 Now you have a blank document in the exact size your header will be.
 Let’s get to the design…